 379. Damage done to footpaths, drains, etc., to be made good

-(1) A person who in erecting or setting up in a street, way, or other public place in a district, a hoarding, fence, or scaffolding, injures or destroys a footpath or roadway of the street, way, or other public place, or a kerb, water-table, or drain, shall make good the injury or destruction to the satisfaction of the building surveyor for that district.
+(1) A person who in erecting or setting up in a street, way, or other public place in a district, a hoarding, fence, or scaffolding, injures or destroys a footpath or roadway of the street, way, or other public place, or a kerb, water-table, or drain, shall make good the injury or destruction to the satisfaction of the building surveyor of the local government for that district.

 (2) If the person who owns or erects the hoarding, fence, or scaffold does not, to the satisfaction of the building surveyor, make good and repair the footpath, roadway, kerb, water-table, or drain, the local government may cause the repairs and reinstatement to be done, and by written notice served on him require the person to pay to the local government the expenses of doing so, together with such further costs, charges, and expenses, if any, as are incurred by reason of the omission, and may recover them from him in a court of competent jurisdiction.

 [Section 379 amended by No. 14 of 1996 s.
 4 (as amended by No. 57 of 1997 s.
-82).]
+82); No. 11 of 2007 s.
+12.]

 Division 4 — Protective covering of footpaths